Thursday, April 12. 2012

 Unthinkable?
 Well, that's what happened with my picture above - of course in a much smaller scale and in the real world you cannot simply claim property rights by selecting a check box.

 Facebook is just an example.
 There are numerous sites, where you can simply share an image with similar evil terms of service.
 For example Pinterest had even worse terms for a long time until they changed them.
 Twitpic has terms similar to those of Facebook, although much more concrete.

-I am perfectly OK in case you publish my image on your very own blog or something similar.
-Even in case you fail to attribute me I can live with it.
-However as soon as the terms of service of a third party company gets involved, things can get complicated..
+I am perfectly OK in case you publish my image on your very own blog or something similar as long as you make sure that I am properly attributed and it's a strictly non commercial usage (notice that showing Google ads for example on your blog makes this a commercial usage).
+However as soon as the terms of service of a third party company gets involved, things can get complicated.